pratheesh1/audiophile-express/README.md

 There are two parts to this project.
 The product listing and order management is done with server-side rendered routes for which the code can be found in this repository.
 The front-end eCommerce platform is built with React.js, the source code and details of which can be found [here](https://github.com/pratheesh1/audiophile-react).

+An initial thinking process and brainstorming document was created to help the team in the development of the project.
+The document can be found [here](https://docs.google.com/presentation/d/1WySc4aT7RTCMPersbQStq_BWSSCVUVimFh-vDrcteoU/edit?usp=sharing).

 ## 2. Deployment

 The project is deployed on Heroku.
 The website can be accessed